 10. Ice

-Although ice is just frozen water, it is still one of the worst things you can munch on.
-Like nuts, ice can cause small – or even large! – fractures and chips in the teeth which can then lead to significant wearing of the enamel.
+Although ice is just frozen water, it is still one of the worst things people can munch on.
+Like nuts, ice can cause small – or even large – fractures and chips in the teeth, which can then lead to significant wearing of the enamel.
 Even worse, when the enamel begins to wear, the teeth instantly become more susceptible to decay when exposed to sugars.

 11. Black Tea

-Did you know that black tea can cause more staining than coffee?
-With acidic, tannin-rich properties, black tea is known to cause permanent staining that can be tough to remove.
-And, of course, your mouth is even more vulnerable when you add sugar or other sweeteners to the tea!
+Black tea can cause more staining than coffee because of its acidic, tannin-rich properties.
+When people drink black tea, it can cause permanent staining to their teeth that is hard to remove.
+People’s oral health becomes even more vulnerable when they add sugar or other sweeteners to their tea.

 12. Dried Fruit

-Dried fruit may seem healthy, but it’s usually loaded with added sugars that can strip away tooth enamel.
-Furthermore, it has the same consistency as chewy candies, making it difficult to remove from your teeth and gum line after it is consumed.
-Swap out fresh fruit for dried fruit to get the same nutrients – and healthier teeth!
+Dried fruit may seem healthy, but they are actually loaded with added sugars that can strip away tooth enamel.
+Furthermore, it has the same consistency as chewy candies, making it difficult for people to remove it from their teeth and gum line after it has been consumed.

 13. Sports Drinks

-As far as dental professionals are concerned, no sports drinks are good for your oral health!
+As far as dental doctors are concerned, no sports drinks are good for people’s oral health!
 Like soft drinks and wine, sports drinks are filled to the brim with added sugars that create dangerous acid when consumed.
-Though you may be getting more electrolytes when you reach for a sports drink, you are putting your teeth and gums at risk.
+Although people may be getting more electrolytes when they reach for a sports drink, they are also putting their teeth and gums at risk.

 14. Potato Chips

-Potato chips may be a favorite savory treat for most, but they are anything but healthy!
+Potato chips may be a favorite savory treat for many people, but they are anything but healthy.
 In addition to the high fat content, they also contain lots of starch, which turns into sugar when consumed.
 This sugar then gets trapped in between the teeth, endangering the health of the gumline and causing cavities.

 15. Soy Sauce

-While soy sauce may be relatively safe when it comes to enamel preservation, it is known to cause stains, especially in the front-facing teeth.
-If you are at all worried about keeping your pearly whites white, it is best to skip it or minimize your use of it.
+While soy sauce may be relatively safe when it comes to enamel preservation, it is also known to cause stains, especially in the front-facing teeth.
+If people are worried at all about keeping their teeth as white as possible, it is best to avoid eating soy sauce.

-Now that you have a better idea of what foods to cut down on or outright avoid, we sincerely hope you decide to make the dietary changes that can boost your tooth and gum health.
-If you have any questions about general oral health, nutrition, hygiene, or more, give our South Florida dental offices a call today!
+Now that you have a better idea of what foods and drinks to cut down on or outright avoid, we sincerely hope you decide to make the dietary changes that can boost your tooth and gum health.
+If you have any questions about general oral health, nutrition, hygiene, or more, you should come to our high-quality office.